0x00wolf/red-team-cookbook/hacking-SNES/readme.md

 ![Unlimited Rupees in A Link to the Past 1](./imgs/zelrupee1.png)
 #### Search for the identified value with scanmem, then manually update the value in game:
 ![Unlimited Rupees in A Link to the Past 2](./imgs/zelrupee2.png)
-#### After narrowing down your matches, test the effect of writing new values to the buffers you have isolated:
+#### After narrowing down your matches, test the effect of writing new values to the addresses you have isolated:
 ![Unlimited Rupees in A Link to the Past 4](./imgs/rupee4.png)
 #### 999 Rupees, but a bomb ain't one!